AquaDraco/UnityStationWiki/Creating-items-in-UnityStation.md

 The component exposes the following fields:
 * Speed multiplier: Factor for flying/lerp'ing speed.
 Higher numbers mean objects travel faster.
-* Is Pushing: Enables the item to push other objects (?)
+* Is Pushing: Enables the item to push other objects.
-* Predictive Pushing: Tells the server to try to predict where the item will be pushed (?)
+* Predictive Pushing: Tells the server to try to predict where the item will be pushed.

 It also exposes the Network Channel and Network Send Interval variables from NetworkBehaviour.